khinvi/MEAS-BD-system/README.md

 ## Overview

-The **Multi-Expert AI System for Sneaker Bot Detection (MEAS-BD)** project is really about tackling a growing problem: **sneaker bots** (i hate these things).
-These automated programs are designed to snag super-limited-edition sneakers online which leave actual "sneaker-heads" empty-handed, hurting brand reputation in the process.
+The **Multi-Expert AI System for Sneaker Bot Detection (MEAS-BD)** project is really about tackling a growing problem: **sneaker bots**.
+These automated programs are designed to snag super-limited-edition sneakers online on platforms such as Nike SNKRS, which leave actual "sneaker-heads" empty-handed, hurting brand reputation in the process.
 We're exploring whether a **Mixture-of-Experts (MoE)** architecture can help us detect and classify this bot traffic.

 Essentially, we're trying to: